Luxembourg takes EU lead on Palestine recognition

 Luxembourg itself declined to comment, but diplomats from Finland, France, Portugal, and Spain denied that the group of 10 was preparing to recognise Palestinian statehood if Israel went ahead.

-"It's not true," a French diplomat said, referring to a story in Israeli media which had said the group was preparing to move ahead on Palestine.
+"It's not true," a French diplomat said, referring to a story in Israeli media, which had said the group was preparing to move ahead on Palestine.

 "Portugal has always had the same position - that there must be an agreement [on Palestine recognition] at the level of 27 EU states.
 There must be a common position," a Portuguese diplomat added.